Destiny 2 post-release content: Heavy Metal

-Heavy Metal is a one-week PvP-themed event that was introduced during the Rite of the Nine event during Act 3 of Episode: Heresy from May 9 to 16, 2025.
-This event features 3v3 matches between Fallen Brigs and Drake Tanks, with the goal to destroy the opposing team and collect tokens which drop upon enemy death.
-Kills and tokens are worth 1 point each, while killing the top performer on the opposing team earns 3 points; the first team to reach 50 points win the match.
+Heavy Metal was a one-week PvP-themed event that was introduced during the Rite of the Nine event during Act 3 of Episode: Heresy (Season 26) from May 9 to 16, 2025.
+This event featured 3v3 matches between Fallen Brigs and Drake Tanks, with the goal to destroy the opposing team and collect tokens which dropped upon enemy death.
+Kills and tokens were worth 1 point each, while killing the top performer on the opposing team earned 3 points; the first team to reach 50 points won the match.

-The event introduced a new reward hub called the Event Home for all events going forward, which replaced the premium Event Cards from previous seasonal events and is free to all players.
-The Event Home features three rotating daily challenges which can be changed by spending a reroll chip, a weekly challenge, as well as a free reward track that progresses when completing daily and weekly challenges.
-Each daily and weekly challenge rewards Event Tokens, which can be exchanged in the event reward store for event engrams, Glimmer, Enhancement Cores and Prisms, as well as Exotic Ciphers.
+The event introduced a new reward hub called the Event Home for all events going forward, which replaced the premium Event Cards from previous seasonal events and was free to all players.
+The Event Home featured three rotating daily challenges which could be changed by spending a reroll chip, a weekly challenge, as well as a free reward track that progressed when completing daily and weekly challenges.
+Each daily and weekly challenge rewarded Event Tokens, which could be exchanged in the event reward store for event engrams, Glimmer, Enhancement Cores, and Prisms, as well as Exotic Ciphers.
 An event-exclusive reward, the Gryphon combat sparrow, was made available during this initial Heavy Metal event.
-It returned during The Edge of Fate on September 2, running for one week until the launch of the Ash & Iron major update on September 9.
+It returned in Year 8 midway through Season: Reclamation (Season 27) on September 2, 2025, running for one week until September 9.

 Arms Week

-Arms Week is a one-week event that was introduced during The Edge of Fate, initially held from July 29 to August 5, 2025.
-The one week event, hosted by Ada-1, focuses on a particular weapon type with experimental weapon mods that can be applied to it.
-The event is for both PvE and PvP, with the latter having a special Arms Week playlist called Hardware, which disables abilities and Supers, but it enables volatile mods for curated weapons.
-The event is a successor to the Armsday event from the original Destiny.
+Arms Week was a one-week event that was introduced in Year 8 during the start of Season: Reclamation (Season 27), initially held from July 29 to August 5, 2025.
+The one-week event, hosted by Ada-1, focused on a particular weapon type with experimental weapon mods that could be applied to it.
+The event was for both PvE and PvP, with the latter having a special Arms Week playlist called Hardware, which disabled abilities and Supers, but it enabled volatile mods for curated weapons.
+The event was a successor to the Armsday event from the original Destiny.